geokarant/ENF_extraction/README.md

   STFT, Capon, Fast Capon, Fast Iterative Adaptive Approach, Daniell, Blackman-Tukey, Welch, ESPRIT and MUSIC.

-We hope you find our code useful,

-Please cite our work:
+We hope you find our code useful and we'd appreciate it if you cite our work:

 [1] Georgios Karantaidis and Constantine Kotropoulos.
 2018. **"ASSESSING SPECTRAL ESTIMATION METHODS FOR ELECTRIC NETWORK FREQUENCY EXTRACTION"**,In 22nd Pan-Hellenic Conference on Informatics (PCI ’18), November 29-December 1, 2018, Athens, Greece.
 ACM, New York, NY, USA, 6 pages. https://doi.org/10.1145/3291533.3291538